-In this tutorial I will be going through steps to making your very own Raspberry Pi music player.
-This process is pretty straightforward so you shouldn’t come across many problems at all.
+In this tutorial, I will be going through steps to making your very own Raspberry Pi music player.
+This process is pretty straightforward, so you shouldn’t come across any problems at all.

-In this project I am going to be using a prebuilt software package called the Pi Musicbox.
-This contains plenty of features & functionality that make it great as a Music player.
+For this project, I am going to be using a pre-built software package called the Pi Musicbox.
+This software contains plenty of features & functionality that make it great as a Music player.

 The equipment that you’re going to need for this Raspberry Pi music player is listed below.
 I have also made a mention of a few devices you can use to get better audio from the Pi.

 Now since this project is completely based on audio, it might be worth getting a USB Audio Card or a Raspberry Pi sound card.

 There two supported add-on audio card brands and they are HiFiBerry and IQAudio.
 (These both typically require the GPIO pins) however, most audio cards that are built for the Raspberry Pi should work as this is based on Raspbian.

 If you want to see how to do this project visually, then be sure to check out my full video below.

 It goes through all the steps to getting this setup and working correctly in no time at all.
 If you do like the video be sure to subscribe or follow us on social media, so you stay up to date.

 Adblock blocking the video?
 Support us by subscribing to our ad-free service.

 Installing Raspberry Pi Music Player